Fire (FIRE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Fire Historical Price

-According to the latest data gathered on Fire live price page, the current price of Fire is 0.050229USD.
-The circulating supply of Fire(FIRE) is 9.44M FIRE , giving it a market capitalization of $473.94K.
+According to the latest data gathered on Fire live price page, the current price of Fire is 0.04503234USD.
+The circulating supply of Fire(FIRE) is 9.44M FIRE , giving it a market capitalization of $424.91K.

 The Fire Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FIRE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.